quixio/quix-docs/docs/tutorials/ingest-embeddings/continuously_ingest_documents_into_a_vector_store_using_apache_kafka.md

   print(hit.payload['doc_name'], " | ", hit.payload['doc_descr'], "score:", hit.score)
 ```

 *Expected top match: "Old Man's War".*

 Dune has now been knocked off the top slot as the most accurate match by our new arrival "Old Man's War".
 Is this tale of geriatric combat going to appeal more to star wars fans?
 It's debatable.

 But, in terms of matching, we can certainly understand why it received a higher score.
 The "term" war is almost a direct hit, and "interstellar" is probably semantically closer to the search term "star" than "planet".

 ## Lessons learned

 The point of this excercise was not to delve into the matching logic behind sematic search, rather how we can use Apache Kafka to keep data up-to-date.

 Indeed, keeping the underlying data fresh is a crucial component to search quality.
-We saw how we were able to give the user more semantically accurate search results by updating the vector store.
+You saw how we were able to give the user more semantically accurate search results by updating the vector store.

-We could have just updated the vector store manually, by embedding the contents of the CSV and writing to the vector store in batches.
+You could have just updated the vector store manually, by embedding the contents of the CSV and writing to the vector store in batches.
 Yet this introduces several questions such as:

 * How does this work in a production ecommerce scenario where your product catalog is changing constantly?
 * How do you organize your batches and what is an acceptable delay between the product arriving in the catalog and it matching user search queries?

 If you set up an event-based system where embeddings are created and ingested as soon as data is entered (for example via CDC), you dont have to deal with these questions, which is why Apache Kafka is so popular.

+## Next steps

-* To learn more about CDC, see Confluents article "[Succeeding with Change Data Capture](https://www.confluent.io/blog/how-change-data-capture-works-patterns-solutions-implementation/)".
+To learn more about CDC, see Confluent's article [Succeeding with Change Data Capture](https://www.confluent.io/blog/how-change-data-capture-works-patterns-solutions-implementation/).